 Membership of the Network is open to all community groups, clubs, schools or local organisation wanting to work for a better environment.

-Your annual membership entitles you to the following:
+Your annual free membership entitles you to the following:

 - Discounted public liability and personal accident insurance, which is essential for groups carrying out practical tasks